urbit/operators.urbit.org/content/manual/running/vere.md

 weight = 0
 +++

-Note: This guide is about the CLI-based runtime executable.
-If you're running the desktop client Port, see the [separate guide for that](/manual/running/port).

 The Urbit runtime is named Vere.
 It's the binary executable you use to run your ship (`urbit` on Linux and MacOS, `urbit.exe` on Windows).
 Vere manages your ship's [pier](https://urbit.org/docs/glossary/pier), handles events, and runs